Mastering the Spread Operator in JavaScript

 Important Note: Browser Support

 Keep in mind that the spread operator was introduced in ES6, so some browsers might not support its use.
-Want to know more about browser support?
-Check out our resource on JavaScript Spread Operator support.
+Make sure to check the browser support before using it in production.

 The Secret to Copying Arrays